Jacopown/dotfiles/README.md

 ### Dependencies

-For my AwesomeWm build i use some specific tool (i.e. some keybindinded tools) that we'll be install right now, more general tools will have a dedicated section.
+For my AwesomeWm build i use some specific tools (i.e. some keybindinded tools) that we'll be install right now, more general tools will have a dedicated section.
 I use Paru as AUR helper so...

 ```bash